 Revenue from the Asia-Pacific region accounted for 7 percent of Pirelli’s 2012 sales of around 6 billion euros.

 He said no talks were currently under way.

 The Pirelli chairman earlier this week closed a deal with a new group of investors - two banks and a private equity fund - for a stake in the holding company that controls the world’s fifth largest tyre maker.

-(Reporting by Jennifer Clark; editing by Francesca Landini)
+Reporting by Jennifer Clark; editing by Francesca Landini